lirantal/essential-nodejs-security-book/manuscript/secure-code-guidelines.md

 As software evolves, APIs are doomed to be modified as they receive updates or get completely replaced with a newer set of APIs.
 This is true for Node.js and has happened in prior releases as well.

-Aside of the Node.js documentation wesite, several ways of tracking breaking, or major API changes include:
+Aside of the Node.js documentation website, several ways of tracking breaking, or major API changes include:
 * The official [Node.js Changelog](https://github.com/nodejs/node/blob/master/CHANGELOG.md)
 * The Node.js community employs a methodology of soft-deprecation for APIs by logging out messages of deprecation warnings.
 Developers, whom are often sensitive to their application debug or console output can easily catch these notifications and take them into account.
 Node.js pending deprecation CLI option `node --pending-deprecation` (or set the NODE_PENDING_DEPRECATION=1 environment variable) will emit deprecation warnings from the node process.